0rgan13at0r/number-founder/README.md

 ## **Description**

-Program is looking for numbers by your pattern in clipboard or text-files.
+Program is looking for numbers by your pattern in clipboard or text-files

 ## **Install**